 Don’t worry!
 We’re here to make sure that you aren’t among the students still frozen, pencil in hand, when that timer hits :00.
 With the right kind of preparation, enough practice, and the ability to expect the unexpected, you can get the top score you want, even under pressure!

-Step 1: Pick a side, any side.
+Step 1 (applies to Independent Speaking only): Pick a side, any side.

-One common fear among students is that they’ll choose the wrong answer.
+In TOEFL Independent Speaking, one common fear among students is that they’ll choose the wrong answer.
 Guess what?
 There is no wrong answer!
 There are only answers that don’t address the prompt.
 If an independent-task prompt is asking you about your favorite thing about your city, and the first thing that comes to mind is that one ice-cream parlor downtown, don’t dismiss it.
 If you elaborate enough on why it’s your favorite thing about your city, you’ve responded to the prompt.

 Step 2: Prepare your first sentence in advance.